 For more on companion planting, check out this post.

 Planting a variety of crops in succession will give you more yield from your garden and extend your harvest season.
-For instance, right now, my garden has young cabbage, cauliflower, broccoli, Brussels sprouts, kale, chart, spinach and lettuce.
+Right now, my garden has young cabbage, cauliflower, broccoli, Brussels sprouts, kale, chard, spinach, and lettuce.
 Once those are harvested, the same beds will become a space for melons or winter squash.

-Growing some plants up rather than letting them sprawl can reduce the amount of space they need and actually increase yield by increasing air flow and reducing disease exposure.
+Growing some plants up rather than letting them sprawl can reduce the amount of space they need.
+This also increases yield by increasing airflow and reducing disease exposure.
 Trellises and cages are great for tomatoes, cucumbers, vining squash, and others.
 See this post for ways we’ve used vertical elements in the garden over the years.